Taxation of employer benefits

 - the cost of the award does not exceed €50 for each year of service

-- medical services, including:
+- Medical services, including:

 - where the employer pays a retainer to a general practitioner

-- one medical check-up per year
+- one medical check-up per year where the check-up is available to all employees

-- security assets or services where:
+- Security assets or services where:

 - there is a serious threat to your personal physical safety because of the job

-- the security assets are equipment or structures (for example, alarms, security cameras and security gates) but not modes of transport, living accommodation or land
+- the security assets are equipment or structures (for example, alarms, security cameras and security gates), but not modes of transport, living accommodation or land

 - use of the security asset for other purposes is incidental